 Madison Heights, MI

-Over at Siagon Diamond, you can find great food, a spacious dining room, and great customer service.
+Over at Siagon Diamond, you can look forward to authentic Vietnamese food, a spacious dining room, and excellent customer service.
 This family-owned business cares about the food they serve and the quality, and it shows!
-If you already didn’t know, the most vital part of a great bowl of pho is the broth.
-My friends, Saigon Diamond has delivered that!
+If you already didn’t know, the most vital part of a great bowl of pho is the flavorful broth.
 This casual dining spot is definitely a keeper.
-(Pro Tip: Get the Vietnamese Pork Chop a la carte for only $3)
+(Pro Tip: Get the Vietnamese Pork Chop a la carte for only $3!)